 - “Propagating a Religion with Non-Propagation?: A Non-Religious Strategy of a Japanese New Religion in France.
-Presented at the British Sociological Association Sociology of Religion Study Group Annual Conference, Lancaster University.
+The British Sociological Association Sociology of Religion Study Group Annual Conference, Lancaster University.
 12–14 July 2016.

 - 'Promoting a “Religion”, a “Culture”, or Both?: Cultural Negotiation of a Japanese New Religion in Postwar France’.
 Postgraduate Forum at the Centre for the Study of Japanese Religions, SOAS, University of London.
 17 March 2016.